-In the 2014-15 school year, public schools identified more than 1.2 million homeless students.
+In the 2020-21 school year, public schools identified nearly 1.1 million homeless students.
 Schools provide basic needs, caring adults, stability, normalcy, and the skills to avoid homelessness as adults.

-The majority of well-paying jobs created today require at least a Bachelor’s degree.
-A college degree is increasingly necessary to break the cycle of poverty and homelessness, and live a healthy, productive life.
+The majority of well-paying jobs created today require education beyond high school.
+Post-secondary attainment is increasingly necessary to break the cycle of poverty and homelessness, and live a healthy, productive life.